alexkwolfe/mongomapper-versioned/README.md

 ##### What happens to the versions collection on rollback?

 Rolling back a document will create a new version representing its persisted state just prior to rollback.
-When you rollback a document, then make changes on top of the rolled back document, it's normal for the same Version to appear in the `versions` collection more than once.
+When you rollback a document, then make changes on top of the rolled back document, the `versions` collection contains two Version instances with the same `version_id`.

 ### Version IDs